citrix/terraform-provider-citrix/docs/resources/machine_catalog.md

 ### Optional

+- `delete_machine_accounts` (String) String that indicates the action on machine accounts to be performed on `terraform destroy` action.
+Available values are `Delete`, `Disable`, and `None`.
+Defaults to `None`.

+~> **Please Note** The action is only performed when the `destroy` action is taken, not when setting the value of this parameter.
+Once this parameter is set, there must be a successful `terraform apply` run before a `destroy` to update this value in the resource state.
+Without a successful `terraform apply` after this parameter is set, this parameter will have no effect.
+If setting this field in the same operation that would require replacing the machine catalog or destroying the machine catalog, this parameter will not work.
+Additionally when importing a machine catalog, a successful `terraform apply` is required to set this value in state before it will take effect on a destroy operation.
+- `delete_virtual_machines` (Boolean) Boolean that indicates the machines within the machine catalog should be deleted on `terraform destroy` action.
+Defaults to `true` for MCS/PVS catalogs.
+For `Manual` catalogs, this parameter can either be unset or set to `false`.
+The virtual machines will not be deleted for `Manual` catalogs.

+~> **Please Note** The deletion only happens when the `destroy` action is performed, not when setting this parameter to `true`.
+Once this parameter is set to `true`, there must be a successful `terraform apply` run before a `destroy` to update this value in the resource state.
+Without a successful `terraform apply` after this parameter is set, this flag will have no effect.
+If setting this field in the same operation that would require replacing the machine catalog or destroying the machine catalog, this flag will not work.
+Additionally when importing a machine catalog, a successful `terraform apply` is required to set this value in state before it will take effect on a destroy operation.
 - `description` (String) Description of the machine catalog.
 - `is_power_managed` (Boolean) Specify if the machines in the machine catalog will be power managed.
 - `is_remote_pc` (Boolean) Specify if this catalog is for Remote PC access.